Learn about the benefits of hyperconverged infrastructure, how it works, typical use cases, and vendors in the marketplace.

 Hyperconvergence is an IT framework that unifies computing, storage, networking and software into a single system in an attempt to minimize data center complexity and increase scalability.
 Platforms that meet this description are called hyperconverged, which is a software-centric architecture that tightly integrates and virtualizes all these resources in a single system that usually consists of x86 hardware.

 Hyperconverged platforms include a hypervisor for virtualized computing, software-defined storage, and virtualized networking, and they typically run on standard off-the-shelf servers.
 This 4-layer stack provides lots of performance power, cost savings and saves rack space, while removing the need for an external SAN.
 This is a true software-defined data center (SDDC) design.
 That’s why it is also referred to as hyperconverged infrastructure (HCI).

 A hyperconverged system can be a fully integrated appliance solution from a single vendor or it can also be purchased as standalone software that can be installed on your existing x86 servers.
-Both options can equally provide a full array of features and benefits.
+Both options (hyperconverged appliance and standalone software) can equally provide a full array of features and benefits.
 The main differences are related to costs, benefits, and deployment options.